precor/web-api-bridge/docs/WEBAPIBRIDGE.md

 ### listener

-Listener functions can monitor all `Message` objects exchanged between `WebApiBridge` objects.
-Listener functions are attached to `WebApiBridge` instances by setting the `listener` property.
+Property that can be set to a function that can monitor all `Message` objects exchanged between `WebApiBridge` objects.

 ### origin

 Property for validating the origin of received messages.
 The property is set to a substring of the origin to be matched in browser windows.
 This makes it easy to provide some checking in development mode, for example, `':3000'` will allow messages from any server using port 3000\.
 By default it's set to `''`, which will allow messages from any origin.
-This field should be set as restrictrively as possible. e.g. `'https://www.mydomain.com:3000'`.
+This property should be set as restrictively as possible. e.g. `'https://www.mydomain.com:3000'`.
 Note that his property is irrelevant in React Native WebViews.

 ### targetOrigin

 Property for specifying the origin of the target window in messages sent to browser windows.
 By default it's set to `'*'`, which will allow messages to any document.
-This field should be set as restrictrively as possible. e.g. `'https://www.mydomain.com:3000'`.
+This property should be set as restrictrively as possible. e.g. `'https://www.mydomain.com:3000'`.
 Note that his property is irrelevant in React Native WebViews.